 Mikage White Mino Matcha Bowl

-Embrace the beauty of handcrafted Japanese pottery with the Mikage White Mino Matcha Bowl.
-Perfect for both everyday use and special occasions, this bowl is more than just tableware; it’s a celebration of culture and craftsmanship.
+Cultural Significance and Everyday UseExperience handcrafted Japanese pottery with the Mikage White Mino Matcha Bowl.
+Perfect for both daily use and special occasions, this bowl is more than just tableware—it’s a celebration of dedicated artistry in every piece.

 Product Information